The Kabbalah, the Tarot and the Middle Way

 This tendency for us to divide the world into objective and subjective elements is one of the factors preventing us from experiencing sunyata.
 As mentioned above, the word “sunyata” (which refers to the experience of reality when we attain a direct realization of emptiness) is often translated as “suchness” or “thatness,” meaning to say that what we have before us is simply what it is, without all these artificial elaborations we project upon the world we experience.
 There is no reason to divide what we have before us into “objective” and “subjective” elements as though there really is a mind-matter dichotomy.
 This mind-matter duality is merely an imputation of the mind and does not really exist, and quantum mechanics is directly telling us that this is the case.
 Unfortunately, this idea of a mind-matter duality has become so ingrained in our culture that many find it extremely difficult to envisage a world without this artificial concept, and physicists still insist on trying to fit their scientific evidence into this erroneous scheme of things even after failing to do so for more than a century!

-That is why there is the need for us to sufficiently transform Hod into Binah (in Yetzirah) through a transformation of our core reference perspective, before our mind can be receptive to the experiential insight of nonduality that comes from Tiphareth.
+This deeply ingrained nature of our mundane dualistic thinking is the reason why there is the need for us to sufficiently transform Hod into Binah (in Yetzirah) through a transformation of our core reference perspective, before our mind can be receptive to the experiential insight of nonduality that comes from Tiphareth.
 Otherwise the realization, represented by the path from Tiphareth to Binah, cannot be received.
 It would be like trying to fit a square peg into a round hole.

 Another aspect of nonduality that we will come to realize on the path from Tiphareth to Binah (in Yetzirah) is the nonduality of existence and nonexistence.